syncfusion-content/windowsforms-docs/WindowsForms/SfListView/CheckBoxSelectionMode.md

 ![](CheckBoxSelectionMode_images/CheckBoxSelectionMode_img3.png)

 * CheckOnItemClick: If you want to change check/uncheck the item checkbox state by clicking item, you need to set `SfListView.CheckBoxSelectionMode` is CheckOnItemClick.
-`MultiSimple` and `MultiExtended` selectionmode was not supported in this mode.
+`MultiSimple` and `MultiExtended` selection mode was not supported in this mode.

 {% tabs %}
 {% highlight c# %}